How do you achieve your goals?

 When you learn how to achieve your goals, or at least when I realized it, I discovered something.
 The big discovery was this: It’s not about the goal, but the journey.

-These days, my goals are strict and don’t provide much variation.
+These days, my goals are strict and don’t provide many variations.
 Even though I go about goal setting completely differently now, this technique (along with another I’ve explained below) is honestly used to reprogram your brain.

 Many people feel utterly disengaged with goals they don’t bother pursuing it.
 Again we run into the same problem when employees and disconnected company visions.
 Instead, what this way of thinking is doing is shifting away from the overall end result of a company.
 Instead, when you focus on a journey, you are more invested in the process, rather than the end result.